Welcome to this guide to bus travel in Mexico.

 No matter how long or short your trip is, try to travel with extra caution when carrying your personal belongings around with you.

-Bus Travel Tip 1 – Buying Tickets Online
+Buses in Mexico Tip 1: Buying Tickets Online

 Unless you’re a true free spirit who doesn’t mind being stuck out somewhere, then there is a good chance you want to make sure you can actually get on the bus to the next destination when you want.

 Although it’s rare, there have been cases where I turned up to a bus station (after looking at tickets online) to be told they had sold out, so I either had to wait a good 5 hours at the station or come back later.

 You can remove this uncertainty by buying bus tickets online.
 Bus Bud is a great service that covers Mexico very well, and I personally use it for the comfort of knowing I have my seat already booked.

-Bus Travel Tip 2 – Bring Extra Layers
+Buses in Mexico Tip 2: Bring Extra Layers

 Mexico is (mostly) a warm country, and so it can be easy to make the mistake of packing too light and forgoing any coats or jumpers.